hphelion/documentation/community/community.install.demo.md

 ### Connecting remotely to Horizon console ### {#remoteconnect}

 For remote system installations where you cannot open a browser on the remote system, you can ssh tunnel from a local system to your remote one.
-This will require ssh access from the local system to the remote system.
+This requires ssh access from the local system to the remote system.

 1. Establish the tunnel by issuing the command below on the local system: